 If the entire tennis court area--including runoffs--is regulation size (60’ x120’) with square corners, you have enough room to fit up to four pickleball courts.
 Of course, making that happen requires some work.

-If you want to convert tennis courts to pickleball courts, some tasks to consider include:
+If you want to convert tennis courts as part of pickleball court installation, some tasks to consider include:

 Pros: The court’s base already exists to save time and money on installation.
 Allows pickleball “purists” to play with regulation height nets.
 New opportunities for existing spaces.